andrew-curthoys/curthoys-io/content/traveler/2023_05-scandinavia/07-oslo_lifestyle.md

 transript to the chagrin of noone I'm sure.

-A few more &oslash;s & a handful of stories later finds us at Crow Bar, a craft beer hall a snowball's throw from the food hall.
+A few more &oslash;s & a handful of stories later finds us at Crow Bar, a craft beer hall and brewery a snowball's throw from the food hall.